 GeneCards Summary for NR1H3 Gene

-NR1H3 (Nuclear Receptor Subfamily 1, Group H, Member 3) is a Protein Coding gene.
-Diseases associated with NR1H3 include myxoid liposarcoma and thyroid hormone resistance.
-Among its related pathways are Gene Expression and Gene Expression.
-GO annotations related to this gene include sequence-specific DNA binding and transcription regulatory region DNA binding.
-An important paralog of this gene is NR1I2.
+NR1H3 (Nuclear Receptor Subfamily 1 Group H Member 3) is a Protein Coding gene.
+Diseases associated with NR1H3 include Multiple Sclerosis, Disease Progression, Modifier Of and Cerebrotendinous Xanthomatosis.
+Among its related pathways are Nuclear Receptors in Lipid Metabolism and Toxicity and Metabolism.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription coactivator activity.
+An important paralog of this gene is NR1H2.

 UniProtKB/Swiss-Prot for NR1H3 Gene

 Nuclear receptor.
 Interaction with RXR shifts RXR from its role as a silent DNA-binding partner to an active ligand-binding subunit in mediating retinoid responses through target genes defined by LXRES.
 LXRES are DR4-type response elements characterized by direct repeats of two similar hexanuclotide half-sites spaced by four nucleotides.
 Plays an important role in the regulation of cholesterol homeostasis, regulating cholesterol uptake through MYLIP-dependent ubiquitination of LDLR, VLDLR and LRP8.
 Interplays functionally with RORA for the regulation of genes involved in liver metabolism (By similarity).
 Exhibits a ligand-dependent transcriptional activation activity (PubMed:25661920).